defnico/Public/SocialNetwork/README.md

-This directory contains both sample code and outputs from the Social Network program I created during Spring 2016.
+This directory contains both sample code and outputs from the Social Network program one of the many assignemnts I completed during Fall 2016.